HanjingWang/Heavy-tailed-Data-in-Finance/README.md

 10/23-10/29:

 1. Update all the codes
-2. Virtualized the log returns for all the data I collected and plot histograms for each dataset
+2. Visualized the log returns for all the data I collected and plot histograms for each dataset
 3. Research the Weiszfeld algorithm for computing the geometric median and implement the Weiszfeld algorithm in python
 4. Applied this estimator to get a simultaneous 5-dimensional estimate of the log returns for the 5 stocks you are tracking.
 Compared this with the mean estimators.

 10/30-11/5:

-1. Updated the virtualizations for the histograms of log returns.
+1. Updated the visualizations for the histograms of log returns.
 Added mean lines and median lines.
 2. Code the Subgradient for the cost function in Weiszfeld algorithm.
 Use backtracking to compute the geometric median.
-3. Virtualized the geometric median generated from the weiszfeld algorithm and the subgradient.
+3. Visualized the geometric median generated from the weiszfeld algorithm and the subgradient.
 Also, made comparision for mean estimator and geometric median estimator
 4. Compare the mean-of-medians estimator in different scales and made virtualizations.

 11/6 - 11/12:
 1. Modified the codes for computing the geometric median, including applying the weiszfeld algorithm as well as the subgradient decent.
 2. Uploaded the geometric median for 5 stocks for each year.
-3. Modified the virtualizations according to the geometric median and median-of-means
+3. Modified the visualizations according to the geometric median and median-of-means

+11/13 - 11/19:
+1. Coutinued to update the code and visualizations.
+2. Made data samples of size 2^19, 2^21, 2^22, 2^25 from my big intraday data.
+Plot the median error against log_N^k for the median-of-means estimators.
+N is the sample size and k shows that we seperate the data into how many parts when we compute the median-of-means.
+3. I am exploring the difference between almost equally seperate the data and randomly seperate the data when we compute the median-of-means.